 As a result of the missing security group, sysfer.dll is unable to inject into the pacjsworker.exe process, which results in that process terminating without properly handling the PAC file parsing.
 As a result, web traffic requests may be incorrectly routed.
 This has been determined to be an issue with Microsoft Windows and not the SEP product.

 Subscribing will provide email updates when this Article is updated.
-Login is required to Subscribe
+Login is required.